 Other podcast directories such as Blubrry, iPodder, and DigitalPodcast are more superb ways of getting higher listener numbers for your podcast episodes.

 Uploading your podcasts to these will ensure your listener numbers go up every week.
-Who knows, these may help you become the next big sensation!

 This is a great tool if you already have an existing podcast on other platforms.
 Email Hubhopper with your RSS feed and they’ll do the work for you.